mattrussell2/gradescope-autograder/README.md

 ```
 tuftscs/gradescope-docker:PUT_YOUR_TAG_HERE
 ```
-to reflect something related to your course for the tag name (e.g. `cs-11-2022summer`).
+Please select a tagname which reflects something specific related to your course and the semester (e.g. `cs-11-2022-summer`).
 Note that `tuftscs/gradescope-docker:` is required at the start of the value.
 This will be the tag that is uploaded to `Dockerhub`; `Gradescope` will need it to know where to find the `Docker` container to run the autograder.

 ### DOCKERCREDS